 Hollin Farms, Delaplane VA

 Hollin Farms is a fourth-generation family farm in the beautiful Blue Ridge foothills of Fauquier County.
 The farm offers several pick-your-own fruits and vegetables, and also specializes in pasture-raised, all-natural beef.
 Pick-your-own hours vary depending on fruit availability and weather.
 Follow the link to see what is available and when the farm will be open this week.

 Make it a day trip with a visit to nearby Sky Meadows State Park.

 Macintosh Fruit Farm, Berryville VA

 Macintosh Fruit Farm is located in Berryville, near Winchester Virginia.
-The farm offers u-pick apples and other fruits and vegetables, and has a farm stand with restaurant and bakery.
+The farm offers u-pick apples and other fruits and vegetables and has a farm stand with a restaurant and bakery.
 Picnics are not allowed in the orchard but there is outdoor, covered seating at the restaurant.
-The farm is open for u-pick Wednesday to Sunday, 8:00 to 5:00 (store open until 6:00).
+Small family groups can reserve a picking time online in advance.
+The farm is open for u-pick Thursday to Sunday, 8:00 to 5:00 (store open until 6:00).